coursera-VRSpecialization/smeerws-ARVR-Studio/README.md

 <img width="500" alt="first simple sketch ar-vr studio" src="./Screenshots/sc-arvrstudio-100220.jpg">

 ### Necessary setup/execution steps:
-You need Unity, SteamVR Plugin (imported and installed), a Rift/Vive/Rift S.
+In general, you need Unity, SteamVR Plugin (imported and installed), a Rift/Vive/Rift S.
 Clone the project, run the project Assets > MyGame > Scenes > MainScene.

+All Plugins are in this project.
+If there are issues with SteamVR, delete the Plugin in the project and reimport and install it from the Unity Asset Store.

 ### Third party material:
 * The used factory environmnent in this project I've used in another project before: